 Can I buy tickets at the Zoo?

 Yes!
 You may purchase tickets onsite at our ticket booths or online by clicking here.
 During high volume times, like Spring Break or during special events, advanced purchases and member reservations may be required.
-Spring Break 2023 will require advanced purchases from April 1 - April 16.
-To visit during these dates, click here.
+Spring Break 2024 will require advanced purchases from March 30 - April 7.
+Tickets will be available in January 2024 for those dates.

 Why do I have to buy my tickets in advance during Spring Break?

 During high volume times, like Spring Break or during special events, advanced purchases and member reservations may be required.
 This helps us prepare with appropriate staffing maintain a manageable parking capacity to ensure the best possible guest experience for you.
-Spring Break 2023 will require advanced purchases from April 1 - April 16.
-To visit during these dates, click here.
+Spring Break 2024 will require advanced purchases from March 30 - April 7.
+Tickets will be available in January 2024 for those dates.

 How long can I visit the Zoo?